mrisen/inet-showcases/wireless/directionalselectivity/doc/index.rst

 The :ned:`IsotropicAntenna` is the default in all radio modules.
 This module models a hypothetical antenna which radiates with the same power in all directions.
-It is useful if the emphasis of the simulation is not on the details of antennas.
-This module can be used to approximate real world directionless antennas.
 The module has no parameters.
-The configuration for this antenna is :ned:`IsotropicAntenna` in :download:`omnetpp.ini <../omnetpp.ini>`.
+The simulation configuration which demonstrates this antenna is :ned:`IsotropicAntenna` in :download:`omnetpp.ini <../omnetpp.ini>`.
 The configuration just sets the antenna type in ``source``:

 .. literalinclude:: ../omnetpp.ini